 A. The short answer is no!
 Tree climbing with Goodleaf is a unique activity – you’re unlikely to have ever done anything like it before.
 We climb in one tree, in small groups – it’s different and a more personal experience than a high ropes course, and of course, it’s loads of fun!

 Q. Why do tree climbers have to be age 8 and over?

-A. We’ve been running Goodleaf for 11 years.
+A. We’ve taken thousands of people tree climbing since 2005.
 We’ve found that when children are over 8 it’s much easier for them to pick up our technique and they get more from the experience.
 You can read more about this rule.
 Obviously we know all children are different and if you’d like further information about this, please have a read here.

 Q. Where is Goodleaf?